What is hay fever?

 Antihistamine nasal spray

-The only antihistamine sold in spray form in Australia is azelastine (brand name Azep), and, like its tablet counterparts, it helps with a runny nose, itching and sneezing, and also has a decongestant effect as well.
+You can reduce some of the side effects associated with antihistamines by using a nasal spray, which acts in the nasal passages.
+Azelastine (brand name Azep) is available as a nasal spray and, like its tablet counterparts, it helps with a runny nose, itching and sneezing, and also has a decongestant effect as well.

 Some studies have found it's as good as or better than oral antihistamines, and when used with the corticosteroid (fluticasone propionate), the combined effect is greater than the effect of either used alone.
-A product called Dymista (made by the same company as Azep) which contains both ingredients became available in Australia by prescription only in July 2014.
+A product called Dymista (made by the same company as Azep) which contains both ingredients by prescription only.

 Side effects of antihistamine nasal spray